Quick Start — Creating a New Client Project¶

 NuGet restore fails with 'package not found'

-Umbraco shows 'Install' screen instead of auto-installing
+Umbraco shows the install screen instead of auto-installing

 Views are missing or show errors